shaovoon/fib_benchmark/README.md

 # Fibonacci Benchmark
 Benchmark of recursive and iterative Fibonacci number generation

+ibonacci Sequence is defined as _A series of numbers in which each number ( Fibonacci number ) is the sum of the two preceding numbers.
+The simplest is the series 1, 1, 2, 3, 5, 8, etc._

 Source code of recursive and iterative Fibonacci methods are listed below.
 They are the same for both C++ and C#.

 ```Cpp